 What’s next

-• The Des Moines school board will review its hiring policies in light of this incident.
+- Des Moines school board to review hiring policies and background check procedures in light of Roberts' case.

-• An investigation into the consulting firm's vetting process is expected to be initiated soon.
+- Investigation into the consulting firm's vetting process is expected to commence following the lawsuit.

-• Community forums may be held to address concerns about school safety and hiring practices.
+- Public hearings may be scheduled to address concerns over school safety and hiring practices.